Here are some of the things we get asked most often, but please get in touch if you have a question that is not covered here.

 How much does it cost for a visit?

-INSET/CPD fees vary depending on number of delegates/schools attending.
-There is a reduction for packages of 5 or more days of support.
-Magic of Maths visits in the UK cost £450 (£550 if Andrew delivers the shows himself).
+INSET/CPD fees vary depending on the number of delegates/schools attending.
+There is a reduction for packages of 4 or more days of support.
+Magic of Maths visits in the UK cost £550 if Andrew delivers the shows himself.
 Travel is charged at either 45ppm (driving to and from BN2 8HS) or the cost of public transport.
 If an overnight stay away from home is required, there is a £100 surcharge which also includes ALL food and accommodation.
-There are NO hidden extras, and the school also received £1 per book ordered (as explained above).
+There are NO hidden extras, and the school also receives £1 per book ordered (as explained above).
 Please email our team for details of overseas fees.

 Is there a deposit required?